realnews-gateway/emergency-publishing-system/emergency-channel/distributor/overview.md

 The Distributor module ensures:

 - Reliable delivery under unstable or adversarial network conditions
-- Multi‑path distribution to avoid single points of failure
+- Multi‑transport distribution across REALITY, uTLS, XTLS‑Vision, XHTTP,
+  VLESS, and TUIC v5
+- Region‑aware routing and fallback behavior
 - High‑bandwidth propagation when available
-- Regional distribution through diverse partner types
+- DTN (Delay‑Tolerant Networking) support for intermittent connectivity
-- Deterministic behavior for auditability
+- Deterministic and auditable behavior
-- Strict content integrity and signature enforcement
+- Strict enforcement of content integrity (no modification, no metadata)

-It is the final safeguard ensuring that sanitized content reaches the public.
+It is the final safeguard ensuring that sanitized content reaches all distribution endpoints.

 ---